ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

 The Registration client application is delivered into two parts:
-   1. Base Zip file 			- Contains Application Base folder structure with installed derby DB.
+   1. Initial Zip file 		 - Contains Application Base folder structure with installed derby DB.
    2. Application Binaries.  - Contains the application binary classes and the db scripts .
        - Shared libraries.
        - Encrypted client UI and Service jars.